-To share the gospel, young members in Boston started several blogs.27 Those who joined the Church began their learning online, followed by discussions with the missionaries.
+To share the gospel, young members in Boston started several blogs.
+Those who joined the Church began their learning online, followed by discussions with the missionaries.
 This experience also helped the youth have greater faith in talking about the gospel in person.
 One of them said, "This isn't missionary work.
-This is missionary fun."28 we plan and pray and help one another.
+This is missionary fun."

+We are all in this together.
+With fellow ward members and missionaries, we plan and pray and help one another.
 Please keep the full-time missionaries in your thoughts and prayers.
 Trust them with your family and friends.
 The Lord trusts them and has called them to teach and bless those who seek Him.